 Firstly, scrap the to-do list because it causes procrastination; at least, it did for me.
 Instead, towards the end of the working day, a list of 1-3 tasks was created depending on how long they would take to complete.

 This would be the focus of the next day.

 The result of this change was increased productivity.
-No procrastinating, browsing websites for inspiration, wasting time watching YouTube videos.
+No procrastinating, browsing websites for inspiration or watching YouTube videos.

-Hopefully, you will avoid these business mistakes because combined they cost me financially, mentally and slowed down the launch of my business.
-To add, we all make mistakes, we’re human after all, but what’s important is that you learn from them.
+Avoid these business mistakes because they cost me financially and mentally and slowed down the launch of my business.
+To add, we all make mistakes; we’re human, after all, but what’s important is that you learn from them.